 Fiesta Blend isn’t required, but it is a great melty option.
 The blend of different cheeses adds more flavor, and complexity.
 Fiesta Blend isn’t usually spicy, so if you want to add a little kick to your enchiladas, try a blend with pepper jack or other jalapeno-infused cheeses.

-Prepping ahead of time will save a lot of time, so the more veggies you can dice and chicken you can cook beforehand, the better.
-Sautéing and mixing the ingredients together shouldn’t take longer than 10-15 minutes, if that.
+Using pre-cooked chicken saves a ton of time, however even if you have to saute it first this is still a quick meal.
+Sautéing and mixing the ingredients together shouldn’t take longer than 10 minutes or so.
 Once the skillet is ready to go into the oven, it will bake for 20-30 minutes or until the cheeses are melty and the edges are bubbly.
-The sides can be probably prepared while the enchiladas are in the oven.
+All in all, this can easily be a 30 minute meal.

 Can I Save the Leftovers?

-What’s the Best Way to Reheat Green Chilies Chicken Enchiladas?
+What’s the Best Way to Reheat Keto Chicken Enchiladas?

 - 1 to 2 pounds boneless skinless chicken breast, boiled and coarsely chopped